MicrosoftDocs/memdocs/sccm/core/clients/manage/cmg/plan-cloud-management-gateway.md

 ### Internet access requirements

 The CMG connection point site system supports using a web proxy.
 For more information on configuring this role for a proxy, see [Proxy server support](/sccm/core/plan-design/network/proxy-server-support#to-set-up-the-proxy-server-for-a-site-system-server).

-The CMG connection point requires connectivity to the following endpoints:
+The CMG connection point and service connection point require connectivity to the following endpoints:

 - Specific Azure endpoints are different per environment depending upon the configuration.
 Configuration Manager stores these endpoints in the site database.
 Query the **AzureEnvironments** table in SQL Server for the list of Azure endpoints.